Training Adaptive Reconstruction Networks for Blind Inverse Problems: Training with an operator distribution

-Traditionally, networks are trained by minimizing the empirical risk for a given forward model $\thetab_0$.
-Our first contribution is to train \textit{end-to-end} networks by minimizing the risk over a set of forward operators:
+In most existing approaches, networks are trained by minimizing the empirical risk for a given forward model $\Az(\thetaz_0)$ as in \eqref{eq:standard_training_procedure}.
+Instead, we propose to minimize the risk over an operator distribution as in \eqref{eq:main_idea_of_the paper}.
+In this section, we explain a few differences between both approaches.

-where the expectation is taken with respect to the noise $\bb$, to the images $\xb$ and to the forward models $\thetab$.